khonsulabs/bonsaidb/crates/bonsaidb/crate-docs.md

 - `cli`: Enables the `bonsaidb` executable.
 - `password-hashing`: Enables the ability to use password authentication using Argon2 via `AnyConnection`.
+- `token-authentication`: Enables the ability to authenticate using authentication tokens, which are similar to API keys.

 All other feature flags, listed below, affect each crate individually, but can be safely combined.